Seahawks LB K.J. Wright having knee ‘scoped’ while Doug Baldwin is on track to return week one

 - UW's Chris Petersen on opener vs. No. 9 Auburn: 'Are you trying to scare our guys or what?
 We're already nervous enough' WATCH

-- Storm forward Breanna Stewart wins the 2018 WNBA MVP, and she's just getting started WATCH
+- Have the Seahawks hit the jackpot with second-year wide receiver David Moore?

+Rookie Shaquem Griffin is Wright’s backup and worked with the starting defense at weakside linebacker Monday.

-If Wright were out, that could mean the Seahawks could be left with just one player on the field for the opener who was part of the Super Bowl teams — middle linebacker Bobby Wagner — with Earl Thomas remaining a hold out, the status of Byron Maxwell unclear and every other player from those teams already gone in one form or another.
+If Wright were out, the Seahawks could begin the 2018 season opener with just one defensive player who was part of the Super Bowl teams — middle linebacker Bobby Wagner.
+Earl Thomas remains a hold out, the status of Byron Maxwell is unclear, and every other player from those teams has already left.

-Griffin, a fifth-round pick in 2018, has been the primary backup to Wright throughout training camp.
-Seattle also lists rookie free agent Jason Hall as a backup at the weakside linebacker spot.
+Griffin, a fifth-round pick in 2018, has been Wright’s primary backup throughout training camp.
+Seattle also lists rookie free agent Jason Hall as a backup at weakside linebacker.
 But should Wright be out for any period of time the Seahawks could — and almost certainly would — explore other options such as veteran D.J.
 Alexander, who filled in for Wright last season against Jacksonville when Wright suffered a concussion.
 Austin Calitro, who has worked as Wagner’s backup throughout camp and was praised by Carroll on Monday, could also potentially help fill the WLB spot, if needed.

 Wright, 29 and entering the final year of his contract, has been the team’s primary weakside linebacker since the 2013 season and has started 103 games since being drafted in 2011.

-Wright also dealt with a knee issue last season and had a Regenokine “blood-spinning” treatment during training camp.
+Wright also dealt with a knee issue last season and had a Regenokine “blood-spinning’‘ treatment during training camp.
 Carroll said he didn’t know if the scope is on the same knee.

-But while the news on Wright was somewhat ominous, it was better about receiver Doug Baldwin, who for the first time since he was shut down after the first two days of training camp was back in a helmet and doing individual drills.
+But while the news on Wright was somewhat ominous, news about receiver Doug Baldwin was much more positive.
+On Monday, Baldwin was back in a helmet and doing individual drills for the first time since he was shut down after the first two days of training camp.

-The team shelved Baldwin after he took part in the first two practices to rest a sore knee with the thought that he would be better ready for the season by treating it then and not going through the rigors of camp.
+Baldwin took part in the first two practices, but was them shut down to rest a sore knee, with the thought that he would be more ready for the season by treating it then instead of going through the rigors of camp.

-That plan appears to have worked with Carroll saying Baldwin is on track to be ready for the Denver game.
+“He’s back in action,” Carroll said, adding that Baldwin is on track to play in the Denver game.

-“He’s back in action,” Carroll said.
 “It’s really good to see him back out there running around feeling great.
 He’s had a really good ramping up to get to this point and he’ll work the rest of the week with us.
 He won’t play in the game (Thursday against the Raiders) but he’ll be ready to go next week.”

 Here are other injury updates from Carroll:

-— Free safety Tedric Thompson suffered both a rib injury and a stinger in the game against the Vikings and is “day-to-day” Carroll said as the team assesses his situation.
-With Thompson out, Bradley McDougald and Delano Hill were the primary starting safety tandem in practice on Monday but Maurice Alexander and Mike Tyson also remain in the mix there.
+— Free safety Tedric Thompson suffered a rib injury and a stinger in the game against the Vikings and, per Carroll, is “day-to-day” as the team assesses his situation.
+With Thompson out, Bradley McDougald and Delano Hill were the primary starting safety tandem in practice on Monday, but Maurice Alexander and Mike Tyson also remain in the mix there.
 McDougald has been playing primarily strong safety earlier in camp with Thompson at free as the starting safety duo.
 But he was back at free safety primarily on Monday with Delano Hill at strong.

-— DE Frank Clark suffered a hyperextended injury in the game — Carroll said specifically after the game on Friday that Clark was not on the injury report — and was held out of practice Monday.
+— DE Frank Clark suffered a hyperextended elbow injury in the game — Carroll said specifically after the game on Friday that Clark was not on the injury report — and was held out of practice Monday.
 Carroll did not give a further timeline.

 — CB Byron Maxwell remains out with a hamstring issue and Carroll said it is unclear when he will return.